ryanhawthorne/IOIntroduction/README.md

 - On the top right of this page (repository), click on 'fork', and add it to your personal GitHub account
 - Then click on 'code', then 'Open with Github desktop', then 'clone'
-- Open RStudio on your computer, click on 'new project', then browse to the folder that you just cloned the git repo into (in Windows, probably: /Documents/GitHub/IOIntroduction)
+- Open RStudio on your computer, click on 'new project', then 'existing directory', then browse to the folder that you just cloned the git repo into (in Windows, probably: /Documents/GitHub/IOIntroduction)

 You should now have all the slides and the dataset for this tutorial on your computer or in rstudio.cloud.